Skip to content

 The following message will be displayed on the Results page: “Fields with 99 value were imported as null <field name>.”

-You can access the different sections of the Data Import Tool under Advanced Options
+You can access the different sections of the Data Import Tool under Navigation

 Home